EuropeItalyTravel

 Where To Stay In Taormina, Sicily

 There are numerous accommodations in Taormina for you to choose from.
-However the best place to stay in the city is its historic center.
+However, the best place to stay in the city is its historic center.
 All the major attractions and the vibrance will be close to you.
-Book well in advance to make sure that you get your home for vacation, specially during the peak season (April till October).
+Book well in advance to make sure that you get your vacation home, especially during the peak season (April to October).

 Below are our highly recommended finds for accommodations in the historic center of the city.

-Mid Range (upto € 100) : Located at a 3 minute walk from the Greek Theater of Taormina and in the heart of Taormina’s historic center is Casa Turrisi.
-Rooms are well equipped with modern amenities, impeccably clean, soundproofed and comfortable.
+Mid Range (up to € 100): (I stayed here!)
+Located at a 3-minute walk from the Greek Theater of Taormina and in the heart of Taormina’s historic center is Casa Turrisi.
+Rooms are well equipped with modern amenities, impeccably clean, soundproofed, and comfortable.
 Almost all rooms have a private balcony with lovely city views.
-Facilities at the hotel also include airport shuttle, family rooms and sun terrace with seating area.
-This hotel is a perfect value for money option for staying in Taormina.
+Facilities at the hotel also include an airport shuttle, family rooms, and a sun terrace with a seating area.
+This hotel is a perfect value-for-money option for staying in Taormina.

-Luxury (€ 100+) : If you are looking for an affordable luxury option, look no further.
+Luxury (€ 100+): If you are looking for an affordable luxury option, look no further.
 The Hotel Villa Taormina is a historic hotel set in the heart of the city.
-The rooms are bright, spacious and beautifully decorated with antique furnishings.
+The rooms are bright, spacious, and beautifully decorated with antique furnishings.
 They also serve the best breakfast buffet in their restaurant.
-The sun terrace of the hotel overlooks the incredible Mount Etna, the historic center and the sea.
-More facilities of the hotel include access to the airport shuttle, organized walking tours, bike rentals, heated rooms, a lovely sitting area with sun umbrellas and hot tub.
+The sun terrace of the hotel overlooks the incredible Mount Etna, the historic center, and the sea.
+More facilities of the hotel include access to the airport shuttle, organized walking tours, bike rentals, heated rooms, a lovely sitting area with sun umbrellas, and a hot tub.

-Now that you know about the best things to do in Taormina, we are sure you will have a great time in this astounding part of Sicily.
+Now that you know about the best things to do in Taormina, I am sure you will have a great time in this astounding part of Sicily.
+You will agree that it is known as the “Pearl of the Ionian Sea” rightfully.

 You May Also Like Reading